Test Guide Mobile Home

 Self-collected or clinician collected vaginal swab:

-Refer to collection instructions in kit provided by the laboratory.
-Place the sample into a biohazard bag with a completed request form in the side pocket.
+Place the secondary tube into a biohazard bag with a completed request form in the side pocket.
 Transport to LabPLUS for referral to APS, Mt Wellington.
 If there is a delay in sending to the laboratory, swabs may be stored at ambient temperature.
 Swabs must be tested within 4 weeks of sample collection.

 ThinPrep LBC cervical sample: